-Anti-Trump protests complicate start of his presidency
+House GOP advises members on handling anti-Trump protests

 But recent presidents never faced the kind of multi-front opposition that Trump is now experiencing so early in their terms.

 Last week, he canceled a trip to the Harley-Davidson factory in Milwaukee, where local groups planned to protest his event.
 The White House said the protests weren't the cause.
-And on Saturday, more than 1,000 protesters beat drums, sang and chanted outside the gates of Trump's Mar-a-Lago resort in Florida, where the president was attending a Red Cross benefit.
+And on Saturday, thousands of protesters beat drums, sang and chanted outside the gates of Trump's Mar-a-Lago resort in Florida, where the president was attending a Red Cross benefit.

 The displays of public outrage have been aimed not only at Trump but at lawmakers, world leaders and corporate executives who might be tempted to work with him to pass key parts of his agenda, like replacing the health care law or rewriting trade agreements.

-The White House claims to be unimpressed by the protests.
+The White House and some Republicans claim to be unimpressed by the protests.
 In fact, a lot of the demonstrators are simply paid to show up and shout, says Trump Press Secretary Sean Spicer.
-But that's just a fantasy, foes say.
+So far, there's little evidence to support that claim.

 "The level of mobilization against Trump is almost like nothing I've ever seen before," said Joe Dinkin, spokesman for the Working Families Party, which coordinates weekly anti-Trump events across the country.
 "Collaboration with Trump is a path that will bring well-deserved ire."